aralsto/Pi_in_the_Sky/README.md

 This is the documentation of the actual finished project with explanations about the wiring, code, solidworks, and changes to the design from the planning phase.

 ### Changes
 The project changed quite a bit from the planning phase.
-Its final form is a minimalist package that
+I settled on simply making a compact package that one can flip a switch to automatically start up, and once it is "armed" throw it in the air to have it blink an LED at the peak of the flight.